jemorak/jemorak/README.md

 ---

 ### 🎨 Fun Facts:
-- 📚 I love reading and learning new things every day.
+- 📚 I love reading and learning new things.
-- 💡 I'm passionate about solving problems and building things from scratch.
+- 💡 I'm passionate about solving problems (even if it is painful) and building things from scratch.
-- 🧩 I enjoy puzzles and games that make me think outside the box!
+- 🧩 I enjoy puzzles and games that make me think outside the box and get creative!

 ---

 ### 📫 Let's Connect:
-- 💬 Feel free to reach out to me for collaborations or just to chat about tech!
 - <img alt="TypeScript" src="https://github.com/tandpfun/skill-icons/blob/main/icons/LinkedIn.svg" width=20> You can connect with me on [Linkedin](https://www.linkedin.com/in/jemima-orakwue/)